Daemonstool/MAS/index.md

 layout: default
 ---

-This project is made for the course Multi-Agent Systems given at the University of Groningen.
-Any questions regarding this project should be directed to maathuishenry@gmail.com or alternatively a GitHub issue can be made.
+This project is done for the course Multi-Agent Systems given at the University of Groningen.
+Any questions regarding this project should be directed to r.van.dijk.16@student.rug.nl, h.maathuis@student.rug.nl and j.doornkamp@student.rug.nl.
+It is also possible to construct a GitHub issue.

 [Link to another page](another-page).